danielebruneo/remarkable2-hacks/README.md

 - clock and battery indicator in the notebook sidebar
 - other useful gestures (for eraser, most recent document, undo, etc.)

+### Setup
 The installation is pretty simple:
 - you SSH into device (see above)
-- you copy-paste this command `sh -c "$(wget https://raw.githubusercontent.com/ddvk/remarkable-hacks/master/patch.sh -O-)" ` end press ENTER
+- you copy-paste this command
+`sh -c "$(wget https://raw.githubusercontent.com/ddvk/remarkable-hacks/master/patch.sh -O-)" `
+end press ENTER
 - the modded UI will be launched
 - once you've tried that, you press CTRL+C to stop it and go back to normal
 - if you want to make it permanent you will be instructed to type Y and the patch will be made persistent